-While the operation of smart factories may still require various forms of human management, engineering and other forms of mental labour for continued operation of the production process, such factories may also continue to rely on the exploitation of labour in direct production as illustrated in the examples drawn from our empirical data.
-If the necessity of the labour-capital relation remains at the core of the production process, the cybernetisation of production might include automated data collection and processing that directly tracks the location, movement, and activity of workers in the labour process, or indirectly by collecting data produced from the use of digitised machinery.
-However, other more advanced forms of smart factory development may eventually automate into a higher organic composition of capital.
-‘Industrie 4.0’ could conceivably result in the subsumption and/or autonomisation of all pre-existing industrial capital.
-For example, a cyberphysical control relation may be established between pre-existing machines by attaching embedding sensors and other devices, or entirely new ‘smart’ machines already containing digital components may replace older machines (Roblek et al., 2016: 4).
-All raw materials that flow through the production process in industrialised nations could one day be digitalised by adding RFID, sensors, or other devices that allow for automated production planning, monitoring and cyberphysical control of the status, flow and use of industrial capital throughout the production process.
+While the operation of smart factories may still require various forms of human management, engineering and other forms of cognitive labour for continued operation of the production process, such factories may also continue to rely on exploitation of labour involved in the direct production process as illustrated in the examples drawn from our empirical data.
+If the capitalist production process continues to require the exploitation of human labour, the cybernetisation of production might include automated data collection and processing that directly tracks the location, movement, and activity of workers in the labour process, or indirectly by collecting data produced from the use of digitised machinery, thereby potentially deepening labour exploitation.

-On the contrary, we argue that while responsible autonomy was based on the relation of supervisors to workers, the replacement of managers with automated machines develops capital’s autonomous control, and thus, the self-organisation of production based on a relation of networked cyberphysical machines to workers.
+From the perspective of labour process theory, the introduction of technology to the labour process is traditionally interpreted as a tool of management to increase control over the workforce – or, to put it differently, to increase the autonomy of management by decreasing the autonomy of manual labour.
+This is partly still the case with respect to cybernetic control, as it still includes all three elements of direction, evaluation and discipline, which, according to Edwards (1979: 18) manifests in different proportions in every system of hierarchical control of the labour process.
+Can we conclude that replacing the relation of managers to workers with a relation of cyberphysical systems to workers increases the ‘responsible autonomy’ of the workforce (Friedman, 1977)?
+We suggest that if the concept of responsible autonomy was based on the relation of supervisors to workers, then the replacement of managers with automated machines develops capital’s autonomous control, and thus, the self-organisation of production based on a relation of networked cyberphysical machines to workers.
 The introduction of ICPS and the IIoT to the sphere of production cannot, therefore, be understood as an attempt to couple the agency of the worker to the will of the manager.
-Rather, the cybernetisation of production connects the entire organisation to the ‘will’ of capital, precisely by eliminating the error-prone will of human managers.
-Hence, the attempt to program the fixed capital of ICPS and the IIoT for the purpose of creating a self-organising production process further integrates market demand with the production process.
+Rather, the cybernetisation of production connects the entire organisation to the ‘will of capital’, precisely by eliminating the error-prone will of human managers and by connecting the production process more directly to market fluctuations.

 …machines are never themselves the decisive forces of production, only their reflection.
 At every point, these technological developments are mediated by social power and domination, by irrational fantasies of omnipotence, by legitimating notions of progress, and by the contradictions rooted in the technological projects themselves and the social relations of production.